 Admission Ambassadors work in conjunction with the Admission Office helping prospective families learn more about George School during the admission process.
 They follow up with families by phone or email after a campus visit and help at Admission campus events, gatherings, and fairs.
 Events take place throughout the school year.

-Book Buy Day volunteers help on the first day of classes when students pick up their books and other needed items at a designated time in Marshall Center.
-Monday, September 4, 2017.
+Book Distribution Day volunteers help on the first day of classes when students pick up their books and other needed items at a designated time in Marshall Center.
+Monday, September 3, 2018.

-Career Workshop Committee members recruit speakers from various professional backgrounds to make presentations to small groups of students for the annual Career Day Workshops in December as well as support career education throughout the school year.
-Career Workshops will take place on Monday, December 11, 2017.
+Career Pathways Committee members recruit speakers from various professional backgrounds to make presentations to small groups of students for the annual Career Day, as well as support career education throughout the school year.

 Clerical Assistance volunteers assist with mailings and other clerical tasks in the Advancement Office throughout the year on an as needed basis.
 This is a good fit for those who can be available during the day.

-The Commencement Flowers Committee creates the floral arrangements for Commencement Meeting for Worship which will be held on Saturday, May 26, 2018.
+The Commencement Flowers Committee creates the floral arrangements for Commencement Meeting for Worship, which will be held on Saturday, May 25, 2019.

-The Cookie Drop Committee.
+The Cookie/Candy Drop Committee.
 At the end of each academic term, volunteers make three to four dozen homemade cookies for distribution to all students during exams.
+Volunteers gather and bag candy for delivery to campus mailboxes on Valentine’s Day and Halloween.

-Faculty and Staff Appreciation Luncheon Committee members plan and oversee the event, encouraging all parents to contribute their favorite dishes and/or donate funds for the luncheon on Friday, March 9, 2018.
+Faculty and Staff Appreciation Luncheon/Winter Formal Committee members plan and oversee the appreciation event, encouraging all parents to contribute their favorite dishes and/or donate funds.
+For Winter Formal, volunteers organize donations of healthy snacks and baked goods.

 The Fathers Committee was created to explore and provide opportunities for fathers to get involved in school activities and issues that impact our children as well as to build community and actively engage in the school.